 When it comes to minor children, many individuals believe adoption and guardianship are the same thing.
 In reality, these are two very distinct legal terms which each have their own nuances.
-The big difference between the two is related to permanence.
+A significant difference relates to permanence.
 Whereas a family law guardianship of a minor is usually temporary, an adoption is permanent.

 What is Adoption?

 When someone adopts a child, they are legally viewed as that child’s parent.
 If a biological parent has given up or lost their rights, they no longer have any duty to provide financial support or care for the child in any way.
-The minor also loses any rights to the biological parent’s assets unless a will is in place.
+Unless a will is in place, the minor also loses any rights to the biological parent’s assets.

 Since a guardianship is usually temporary, the biological parents still maintain a legal relationship with their child.
 This arrangement only means that the conservator can make certain decisions on the child’s behalf.
 When the guardian is granted legal and physical custody of the child, they take on many of the same responsibilities (e.g. providing food, shelter, clothing) as an adoptive parent would.

 A family law guardianship with a minor can end in several ways.
 If one of the following events occurs, the legal relationship is dissolved.